Legal rights and liabilities in case of a motorcycle accident in Thailand

 Medical costs, liability, and compensation mechanisms

-In Thailand, injuries resulting from motorcycle accidents are addressed through a dual system combining automatic insurance coverage and potential civil claims.
+In Thailand, the law addresses injuries resulting from motorcycle accidents through a dual system that combines automatic insurance coverage with potential civil claims.
 Under the Motor Vehicle Accident Victims Protection Act B.E.
-2535 (1992), all registered vehicles must be covered by Por Ror Bor, the compulsory motor insurance.
+2535 (1992), all owners of registered vehicles must obtain Por Ror Bor, the compulsory motor insurance.

-As of current regulations, the scheme provides immediate compensation regardless of fault, offering up to 30,000 THB for medical expenses and 35,000 THB for death or permanent disability, with a maximum preliminary payout of 65,000 THB per person.
+Under current regulations, this scheme provides immediate compensation regardless of fault.
+It grants up to 30,000 THB for medical expenses and up to 35,000 THB for death or permanent disability, with a maximum preliminary payment of 65,000 THB per person.

-If fault is later established, extended compensation applies up to around 80,000 THB for medical costs and 500,000 THB for serious injury or death.
-In addition, victims may file a civil claim under the Thai Civil and Commercial Code, which allows recovery of actual damages, including lost income and moral compensation, provided fault and causation are clearly proven.
+When authorities later determine fault, victims may receive extended compensation of up to approximately 80,000 THB for medical expenses and up to 500,000 THB for serious injury or death.
+In addition, victims may bring a civil claim under the Thai Civil and Commercial Code.
+This claim allows recovery of actual damages, including loss of income and moral damages, as long as the claimant establishes fault and a causal link between the accident and the injury.

 Long-term financial and legal implications for injured foreigners